Skip to Content

 The general hour is any time when the sky is dark.
 But between 9pm and 2am is prime viewing time and when most viewing expeditions go out.

-Where’s The Best Place to See the Northern Lights?
+Where’s The Best Place to See The Northern Lights?

 Iceland is the best place to see the Northern Lights from the UK as it’s the most affordable and convenient of the destinations mentioned to reach, though Tromso in Norway is another very popular destination.